 IRS has postponed the tax deadline and payment deadline to July 15th.
 NYS has now confirmed they have also postponed the due date.
 These extensions include estimated payments as well as current taxes.

-If a client would like us to file an extension, we would be happy to do that on an individual basis.
+If a client would like us to file an extension to Oct 15th, we would be happy to do that on an individual basis.

 If you are a client of ours and would like to use a secured ShareFile space to share documents with us, please call us and we will set that up for you.